oracle/python-oracledb/doc/src/api_manual/module.rst

     initial connection to the database.

     The ``port`` parameter is expected to be an integer which indicates the port number on which the listener is listening.
-The default value is 1521.
+The default value is *1521*.

-    The ``protocol`` parameter is expected to be one of the strings "tcp" or "tcps" which indicates whether to use unencrypted network traffic or encrypted network traffic (TLS).
-The default value is tcp.
+    The ``protocol`` parameter is expected to be one of the strings *tcp* or *tcps* which indicates whether to use unencrypted network traffic or encrypted network traffic (TLS).
+The default value is *tcp*.

     The ``https_proxy`` parameter is expected to be a string which indicates the name or IP address of a proxy host to use for tunneling secure